-After living in NYC for 18 years and having a Regional, Off-Broadway, National Tour and Broadway performing career, Kurt is a Chicago re-patriate.
-Kurt moved back to Chicago specifically to further his theatrical directing career and continues to develop new work for Chicago stages and look for an Artistic Home.
+After living in NYC for 20 years and having a Regional, Off-Broadway, National Tour and Broadway performing career, Kurt re-patriated to Chicago specifically to further his theatrical writing and directing career, develop new work on Chicago stages.

-Kurt is currently co-authoring a darkly comedic, solo play called Hello Kitty Must Die, based on the indie novel of the same name, by Angela S Choi.
-There is hope of a readings in Chicago, New York, and LA in the near future.
-All leading to a world premiere production down the road.
+Kurt co-authored and is promoting a darkly comedic, solo play called Hello Kitty Must Die, based on the indie novel by Angela S Choi.
+After successful readings in Chicago, New York, and LA, we're shooting for a world premiere production in the near future.

 In 2016 SoloChicago produced it's second show, The Unfortunates by Aoise Stratford.
 Directed by Kurt Johns and starring Gail Rastorfer.
 It was given critical acclaim and won Gail Rastorfer a Jeff nomination for Best Solo PErformance.

 In 2015 Ronald Keaton and Kurt Johns formed SoloChicago Theatre Company, whose mission was to bring to Chicago and develop solo plays and musicals heretofore unseen

 In 2014 Kurt was asked to direct his friend Ronald Keaton's brand new one man show, Churchill .
 Kurt helped develop it for the stage and directed the production that ran to multiple sold out houses and extensions at the Greenhouse Theater Center.
 After finally closing at the Greenhouse it was determined to take the show to New York City, where Churchill played theater 5 at New World Stages for a healthy six month run, before coming back to Chicago for a return engagement where it won the Jeff Award for Best Solo Performance.>